nlins8224/Oubinity/DOCUMENTATION.md

 Moving non-unique data to a shared storage, e.g. moving non-unique vertex data to a face data or moving per-chunk data to per-chunk memory data storage is sometimes called vertex pulling https://voxel.wiki/wiki/vertex-pulling/

-Data is packed as follows and takes 8 bytes per face[^3]:
+Data is packed as follows and takes 8 bytes per face:
 ```cpp
 struct Face {
   GLuint packed_face_one;